 Engaging with your art collectors and potential art collectors is essential for the growth of your art business.

-Another reason why some artists fail at selling art is that they only reach out to their target audience when they have a new piece of art available for sale.
+Another reason some artists fail at selling art is that they only reach out to their target audience when they have a new piece of art available.

 Art collectors want to feel a connection to an artist and their artwork.